How Much Does An Average Horse Weighs

 Horses weighing between 900 and 1,200 pounds are more likely to win sprint races of as much as 2 miles.

-Heavier steeds, above 1,200 extra pounds, often tend to master races over longer ranges, such as 4+ miles.
+Heavier steeds, weighing over 1,200 pounds, often excel in races over longer distances, such as 4+ miles.

 Weight and Odds